rdh59320/BLGE/README.md

 # BeLGE aka Better Linux Gaming Experience

-**BeLGE Package** was designed to enable you to run MS Games within the Steam app on a freshly installed version of Ubuntu 22.04 LTS (still testing on other distros).
+**BeLGE Package** was designed to enable you to run MS Games within the Steam app on a freshly installed version of Ubuntu 20.04 LTS or Ubuntu 22.04 LTS (still testing on other distros).

 ## Table of Contents
 - [Acknowledgments](#acknowledgments)